Reviews You Can Rely On

 Not water-resistant and scratches easily

-If you're seeking a backup for your desktop that'll update automatically, the Western Digital My Book should be on your radar.
+If you're seeking a backup for your desktop with automatic updates, the Western Digital My Book should be on your radar.
 It features consistent read and write speeds, a performance feature you'll be hard-pressed to find in the external hard drive world.
 Optimal rates were measured at 192 MB per second on Windows.
 Actual speed tests averaged 150 MB second, the fastest HDD speeds in this review.
-Moreover, these speeds stayed pretty consistent across all file sizes and didn't slow down with larger files.
+Moreover, these speeds stayed fairly consistent across all file sizes and didn't slow down with larger files.
 Another remarkable finding is that it has some drop resistance despite its large and seemingly fragile design.
-We dropped it (cringing the whole time) on both carpeted and hard surfaces from waist height, and it survived.
-This impressed us because it's not rated to withstand these tests.
+It surprisingly survived a waist height drop test onto carpeted and hard surfaces.
+We were impressed because it's not rated to withstand these tests.

-This drive is not meant for travel.
-It's heavy, scratches easily, and requires an additional power source to use, so it's best when it lives attached to a desktop, stationary in your home office.
-Although we didn't test water resistance (it's not rated to deal with water), we suspect it wouldn't survive because the case has many ventilation holes that lead directly to the hard drive inside.
-However, if you want automatic backups, it's the one we recommend.
+Unfortunately, this drive is not designed for travel.
+It's heavy, scratches easily, and requires an additional power source to use it, so it's best when it lives attached to a desktop or stationary in your home office.
+Although we didn't test water resistance (this device is not rated to deal with water), we suspect it wouldn't survive because the case has many ventilation holes that lead directly to the hard drive inside.
+Still, if you desire automatic backups, we recommend this external hard drive.
+For travel, we recommend a more portable option like the Samsung T7 Shield.

 Read more: Western Digital My Book review